-Collectively, the "SunTx Capital Management Copy, 3-25 Earl Texas Journal Towns Journal Copy SunTx Capital II Management.
-Craig Jennings and Mark R. Matteson, each a director of the Company, are shareholder and sole director of SunTx Capital II Management.
+(2) Ned N. Fleming, III, Executive Chairman of our Board, is the majority shareholder and sole director of SunTx Capital II Management.
+Craig Jennings and Mark R. Matteson, each a director of the Company, are shareholders of SunTx Capital II Management.
 Each of Mr. Fleming, Mr. Jennings and Mr. Matteson may be deemed to beneficially own securities of the Company held by SunTx Partners II, SunTx Partners II Dutch and SunTx Capital II Management (collectively, the "SunTx Entities").
-Each such person disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.
-The business address of each of the foregoing persons is c/o SunTx Capital Management Corp., 5420 LBJ Freeway, Suite 1000, Dallas, Texas 75240.
+Each statisties (is a statisties).
+Each of Mr. Fleming, Mr. Jennings and Mr. Matteson may be deemed to beneficially own securities of the Company held by SunTx Partners II, SunTx Partners II Dutch and SunTx Capital II Management (collectively, the "SunTx Entities").
+Each statisties (is a statisties).
+Each of the foregoing persons is c/o SunTx Capital Management Corp., 5420 LBJ Freeway, Suite 1000, Dallas, Texas 75240.